longhorn/website/content/docs/1.4.0/references/settings.md

 >  - This recovery only works for the backing image of which the creation type is `download`.
 >  - File state `unknown` means the related manager pods on the pod is not running or the node itself is down/disconnected.

-#### Orphaned Data Automatic Deletion
-> Default: `false`

-This setting allows Longhorn to automatically delete the `orphan` resource and its orphaned data like volume replica.

 #### Engine to Replica Timeout
 > Default: `8`